Samuel M. Roosevelt: Career

 A wine merchant by trade, he was also an accomplished portrait artist, he is remembered for his portraits of his distant cousin Theodore Roosevelt, Oliver Belmont, Antonio de La Gandara, Hudson Maxim, Henry F. Shoemaker, and others.
 His work was exhibited at the Paris Salon and the National Academy of Design and in Philadelphia and Chicago.
 He was President of the National Association of Portrait Painters from 1912 until his death.
 He was also New York City Commissioner of Schools.

 Roosevelt was also an active sportsman, skilled at fencing and interested in yachting.
 He went to Colorado in 1878 on ranching and scouting expeditions with the ninth cavalry against the Ute Indians, and was described as having been a "cowboy" for a period by a cousin upon his death.
 He entertained frequently and gained notoriety for once serving a whole roasted baby lion to guests.
 He was a chevalier of the French Legion of Honor.

 Personal life

 He married Augusta Eccleston (née Shoemaker) Boylston of Baltimore on May 5, 1885.
 She was a daughter of Samuel Moor Shoemaker (1821–1884), a vice president and key figure in the Adams Express Company whose great-grandfather Samuel Shoemaker and great-great-grandfather Benjamin Shoemaker were mayors of Philadelphia.

 In 1899, he bought a 25-room mansion on Skaneateles Lake in Skaneateles, New York (on land that his grandfather had sold, land that made up part of the town).
 Theodore Roosevelt visited in 1915, and Franklin Delano Roosevelt twice; Robert F. Kennedy considered buying the house when he was running for the U.S. Senate in 1964.

 Roosevelt died at the Knickerbocker Club in New York City on August 19, 1920.
+At the time of his death, he lived at 44 West 77th Street in New York City.
 After his death, he left practically his entire estate, including Roosevelt Hall in Skaneateles, New York, to his nephew, Henry.